Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***Bless Water.*** You touch one *vial* of water and cause it to become *holy water*.

 ***Coming of Age.*** You touch one humanoid who is a young adult.
-For the next 24 hours, whenever the target makes an ability check, it can roll a d4 and add the number rolled to the ability check.
+For the next 24 hours, whenever the target makes an :d20-check: **Ability Check**, it can roll a d4 and add the number rolled to the :d20-check: **Ability Check**.
 A creature can benefit from this rite only once.

 ***Dedication.*** You touch one humanoid who wishes to be dedicated to your god's service.
-For the next 24 hours, whenever the target makes a Saving Throw, it can roll a d4 and add the number rolled to the save.
+For the next 24 hours, whenever the target makes a :d20-save: **Saving Throw**, it can roll a d4 and add the number rolled to the save.
 A creature can benefit from this rite only once.

 ***Funeral Rite.*** You touch one corpse, and for the next 7 days, the target can't become undead by any means short of a *wish* spell.